 Faith Lesson from Crossing the Jordan River

 2. Crossing into the Promised Land is also a picture of living in victory.
-Many Christians today choose to live in the wilderness in defeat and disobedience.
-Are you living in obedience and victory, or living in the wilderness?
+Unfortunately, many Christians today choose to live in the wilderness in defeat and disobedience.
+Are you living in obedience and victory or living in the wilderness?